 This line of affordable and portable laptops has gained a large following in the market for laptop owners over the years.
 Chromebooks are essentially designed for light workloads, which can be completed by users who are primarily interested in using the internet and can work while on the move.
 Because of this, many users find them easily disposable or re-sellable.

-Away from that, there may come a time when the Chromebook user wants to install new software, upgrade their existing software or even sell their Chromebook.
-They will need to find out the model name, year of manufacture and serial number.
+Away from that, there may come a time when a Chromebook user wants to install new software, upgrade their existing software or even sell their Chromebook.
+They will need to find the model name, year of manufacture and serial number.

 See also: How to lock screen on Chromebook.

 What Chromebook Do I have: How to Find Its Model?

 The first path to take when checking on the Model of your Chromebook is to look at the laptop itself or its original packaging.